pumpncode/ai-flags/static/setups/openai-text-davinci-003/openai-code-davinci-002/1/2/esh/description.md

-The flag of Western Sahara is rectangular and has a ratio of 2:3.
-The top half of the flag is green, while the bottom half is equal stripes of two red and one white.
-At the center of the flag is a yellow star and crescent.
+The flag of Western Sahara is a horizontally divided flag with two equal bands of dark blue and green.
+The aspect ratio is 2:3.